Skip to navigation Skip to content

 Description

-Having problems using the PS Tool?
+Having problems or access issues using the PS Tool?

 • Use Microsoft Edge to launch the PS Tool.
 If it does not work, re-run/run the 365 Apps Fix for Appeals and Compliance Macro Tools - Run (available from the Software Centre)